Save the Date: Friday, November 29, 2019

 - The Lots of Lights Parade is an evening parade of lights, bands, carolers, car clubs, floats, children's groups and civic organizations.

-- The Mayor's Band from Crosby Elementary and the Lincoln Elementary Elf Squad will march along with other local organizations.
+- The Mayor's Band from Crosby Middle School and the Lincoln Elementary Elf Squad will march along with other local organizations.

-- Jesse and MJ, along with Jordan Rivers from 106.9 Play! will be emceeing the Lots of Lights Parade this year!
+- Jesse and MJ from 106.9 Play! will be emceeing the Lots of Lights Parade this year!

 - Register for the parade here.